-- Produce a thesis which demonstrates evidence of research ability and written communication skills
+Produce a thesis which demonstrates evidence of research ability and written communication skills

-Information about the Honours Project Proposals offered in 2020, and an overview of the July 2019 information session can be downloaded below.
+	Information about the Honours Project Proposals offered in 2021 and an overview of the July 2020 information session (coming soon) can be downloaded below.

 	Associate Professor Lisa Barnett